 I hold a PhD in political sciences.
-I am a junior researcher at the Institute for Political Science at the HUN-REN Centre for Social Sciences (CSS) at the Hungarian Academy of Sciences Centre of Excellence.
+I am a research fellow at the Institute for Political Science at the ELTE Centre for Social Sciences (CSS) at the Hungarian Academy of Sciences Centre of Excellence.
 I work at the Department of Democracy and Political Theory, my main research areas are political theory of migration, political obligation, artificial intelligence (AI).
 My approaches are related to both liberal, feminist, realist, and republican political theory.
-I am a member of the Political Normativity project at HUN-REN CSS and the UNTWIST Horizon project.
+I am a member of the Political Normativity project at ELTE CSS and the UNTWIST Horizon project.

 I am an assistant professor at the Department of Human Rights and Politics at the Institute of Political and International Studies, Eötvös Lóránd University, Faculty of Social Sciences.
-I am currently teaching feminist political theory, citizenship and nationalism, and thesis seminar for BA level students, as well as academic writing MA level students.
+I am teaching feminist political theory, policy areas of the European Union for BA level students and methodology of policy analysis and academic writing MA level students.
+Previously I had courses on citizenship and nationalism, migration, political philosophy, comparative political science among others.

-I defended my Ph.D. thesis in 2023 the Doctoral School of International Relations and Political Science at Corvinus University of Budapest.
-Building on my dissertation, I am currently working on my book, A Feminist Interpretation of Migration: A Critical Cosmopolitan Care Approach (forthcoming: 2025, Palgrave Macmillan).
-My book investigates why the dominant public opinion and mainstream – primarily liberal and cosmopolitan – literature is unsuccessful in theorizing migration understood in the broader sense.
-My overall aim was to offer a coherent and consistent feminist theoretical approach which (1) eschews methodological nationalism of contemporary normative theory in favor of a critical cosmopolitanism, and which (2) also criticizes what I call the host standpoint of target states of immigration from a perspective of feminist care ethics that takes seriously human experience, interconnectedness, and real vulnerability of real people, and and gives equal consideration to the migrants’ viewpoints.
+I defended my Ph.D. thesis in 2023 the Doctoral School of International Relations and Political Science at Corvinus University of Budapest under the supervision of Professor Zoltán Gábor Szűcs (Habil.).
+Building on my dissertation, I am authoring a book on A Feminist Interpretation of Migration: A Critical Cosmopolitan Care Approach (forthcoming: 2025, Palgrave Macmillan) as part of The Palgrave International Political Theory Series.
+My monograph investigates why the dominant public opinion and mainstream – primarily liberal and cosmopolitan – literature is unsuccessful in theorizing migration understood in the broader sense.
+My overall aim is to offer a coherent and consistent feminist theoretical approach which (1) eschews methodological nationalism of contemporary normative theory in favor of a critical cosmopolitanism, and which (2) also criticizes what I call the host standpoint of target states of immigration from a perspective of feminist care ethics and politics that takes seriously human experience, interconnectedness, and real vulnerability of real people, and and gives equal consideration to the migrants’ viewpoints.

 I earned my BA degree from Pázmány Péter Catholic University.
 I hold a master’s degree in Political Science from Corvinus University of Budapest.
-My MA thesis investigated political realist criticism of John Rawls and the so-called political moralism or ideal theory.
+My MA thesis investigated political realist criticism of John Rawls and the so-called political moralism.
 During my MA studies, I authored my first article on Rawls and political realism in Politikatudományi Szemle.
 During my masters years I have been a member of The Paradox of Realism Research Group.

 In 2019, I won the 1st prize at The National Scientific Students’ Associations Conference (OTDK) with my paper titled The Realist Criticism of Rawls.